As of Summer 2019 we are discontinuing the 3D printing service at Douglass Library.

 Printed by Michael

-3D printing will be available to members of the Rutgers community starting Monday, April 14th.
+3D printing is available to members of the Rutgers community

 Create a file for 3D printing using our software or one of your own. (.stl file)